Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • Third-party involvement.
 Like other crypto trading platforms, Coinbase uses third-party services to enable smooth operations.
 These may include partners for data processing, security maintenance, or cloud storage solutions.
 Dependence on outsourced service providers introduces additional risks because third-party vulnerabilities can compromise Coinbase.

 • Investment scams.
-Malicious entities can approach users with convincing but fake investment opportunities that may lure them into malicious schemes that will empty their crypto accounts.
+Malicious entities can approach users with convincing but fake investment opportunities that may lure them into malicious schemes.
+Such Coinbase scam emails and messages might look real but they will just empty your accounts.

 Past security incidents and breaches